This section describes which prerequisites should be met to be able to install and work with BizTalk360. This consists of the following parts:

 We have tested BizTalk360 against the following browser versions.
-We also support other browser versions on the best effort.
+We also support other browser versions with the best effort.

-What happens when you don't provide Admin permissions to BizTalk360 service account
+What happens when you don't provide Admin permissions to the BizTalk360 service account

 The service account will have powerful access, but all other users who access BizTalk360 will have very limited access, they don't even need to belong to any BizTalk groups, BizTalk360 abstracts all the security requirements.

 BizTalk360 service account user without Local (Windows) Admin permission